Cape Minstrel Carnival

 Today the use of Coon has fallen away in the name of the carnival, though Klopse has remained.

-The influence of the Coon Carnival
+The Coon Carnival Elsewhere

 Return to South African Theatre Terminology and Thematic Entries